HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Preliminaries

 INFs can be seen as sophisticated tools for estimating data density.
 In practice, INFs integrate autoencoder structures where the encoder is an invertible function.
 Due to these characteristics, the inverse function can serve as a decoder.
 These models do not reduce dimensionality, making them generally suitable for representing relatively low- or medium-dimensional data.
 This makes them particularly well-suited for handling tabular data.
 INFs are trained using negative log-likelihood (NLL) as a cost function.

 INFs transform a latent variable $z$ with a known prior distribution $p(z)$ into an observed space variable $x$ with an unknown distribution.
-This transformation is modeled by a series of invertible (parametric) functions:
+This mapping is achieved through a sequence of invertible parametric transformations: where each function $g_l$, for $l=1,\ldots,L$, progressively transforms the latent representation toward the observed data space.

 To model a separate density for each class, INF is additionally conditioned by a class vector $y$.
 In this case, the conditional log-likelihood for $x$ is expressed as: